chethanmandya/Android-MVVM-offline-support/README.md

 Programming Practices Followed
 -----------------------------------------
-a) Android Architectural Components (Lifecycle, LiveData, ViewModel, Room Persistence)
+1. Android Architectural Components (Lifecycle, LiveData, ViewModel, Room Persistence)
-b) Koin for Dependency Injection
+2. Koin for Dependency Injection
         A pragmatic lightweight dependency injection framework for Kotlin developers: no proxy, no code generation, no reflection!
         For more information - https://insert-koin.io/
-c) MVVM
+3. MVVM
-d) Retrofit with Okhttp
+4. Retrofit with Okhttp
-e) Room for data caching
+5. Room for data caching
-f) JUnit and Mockito for Unit testing
+6. JUnit and Mockito for Unit testing
-g) Stetho as debug bridge
+7. Stetho as debug bridge
-h) Used JetPack software components.
+8. Used JetPack software components.